 Multi-cat households post a host of challenges and introducing a new kitty to the brood may not be as smooth as you’d hoped.
-In ComPETability, Solving Behavior Problems in Your Multi-Cat Household, author Amy Shojai does a fantastic job explaining the whys, wherefores and potential solutions to make the kitties at least be amicable towards one another.
+In ComPETability, Solving Behavior Problems in Your Multi-Cat Household, author Amy Shojai does a fantastic job explaining the whys, wherefores, and potential solutions to make the kitties at least be amicable towards one another.

-She covers everything from moving to a new home, introducing a new boyfriends or baby, to bringing in a new kitten.
+She covers everything from moving to a new home, introducing a new boyfriend or baby, to bringing in a new kitten.
 For me, I was particularly interested in the latter because Miss Lilly will soon be joining my household, as kitty number five.

 In the book she states that according to the American Pet Products Association 2011-2012 National Pet Owners Survey:

 - Approximately 86.4 million owned cats are in the United States

 - Thirty-three percent of U.S. households own at least one cat

 - Fifty-two percent of owners own more than one cat